 The most common problem created here is if the strips are fitted to Comfort Plus glass, it is inevitable the installer will scratch the glass upon removal of Film, therefore pushing your completion date back with the burden of replacement of all the glazing.

-We install 100’s of Lineal Metres of Safety Glass Stickers every month for our Commercial Clients, give us a try on your next installation, we don’t disappoint.
+We install 100’s Lineal Metres of Safety Stickers for Glass Doors fitted every month for our Commercial Clients, give us a try on your next installation, we don’t disappoint.

 Clause 6.6 of AS 1428.1 regards “visual indicators on glazing’, or manifestations.